microsoft/code-with-engineering-playbook/docs/machine-learning/tpm-considerations-for-ml-projects.md

 In this document, we explore some of the Program Management considerations for Machine Learning (ML) projects and suggest recommendations for Technical Program Managers (TPM) to effectively work with Data and Applied Machine Learning engineering teams.

-## Determine the need for Machine Learning in the project
+## Determine the Need for Machine Learning in the Project

 In Artificial Intelligence (AI) projects, the ML component is generally a part of an overall business problem and **NOT** the problem itself.
 Determine the overall business problem first and then evaluate if ML can help address a part of the problem space.
 Few considerations for identifying the right fit for the project: